open-orchestra/open-orchestra/app/Resources/doc/deploy.md

     git pull --rebase origin master
     git push origin master:update_vendor

-Once the test are green, you can merge the branch into master
+Once the tests are green, you can merge the branch into master

-Then you can run the deploy commande
+Then you can run the deploy command in the project directory

     bundle exec cap deploy